- B.A., Sociology, University of Cincinnati

 - Post-Doctoral Fellowship, Family and Preventive Medicine and University Counseling Center , University of Utah

 Lee Ellington is a Professor at the College of Nursing, a clinical psychologist, and a Huntsman Cancer Institute Investigator.
-She holds the Robert S. and Beth M. Carter Endowed Chair.
+She holds the Robert S. and Beth M. Carter Endowed Chair and is the Director of the Family Caregiving Initiative.
 Dr. Ellington has an interdisciplinary program of research in family-patient-provider communication.
 Her primary interest is in meeting the health and well-being needs of family caregivers of advance cancer patients through communication processes.
 She is the PI of an R01 Cancer Caregiver Interactions with the Hospice Team: Implications for End of Life and Bereavement Outcomes (RNR016249).
 She has studied interpersonal health communication in a range of health care contexts, including primary care, genetic counseling, poison control, and hospice home care.
 Her focus is on the interpersonal communication mechanisms which predict health and psychosocial adjustment.